NBISweden/IgDiscover-legacy/doc/guide.rst

 =====

 Analysis directory
     The directory that was created with ``igdiscover init``.
-Separate ones are created for each experiment.
-When you used ``igdiscover init myexperiment``, the analysis directory would be ``myexperiment/``.
+Thus, when you use ``igdiscover init myexperiment``, the analysis directory is ``myexperiment/``.
+    Separate analysis directories need to be created for each sample.

 Starting database
     The initial list of V/D/J genes.
 These are expected to be in FASTA format and are copied into